How to care for your Spider Plant

 Your Spider Plant will tolerate lower light conditions, however, they prefer bright indirect light where they will flourish.
 The striping on the leaves will be more prominent with indirect lighting.
 Avoid direct sunlight as it will scorch the leaves.

 Water well, but do not allow the plants to become soggy, which can lead to root rot.
 Spider Plants prefer to dry out between waterings.
-If you notice browning leaf tips, it can be from fluoride found in water, which causes build up.
-If this is the case, allow the water to sit out overnight before watering.
+If you notice browning leaf tips, it can be from chemicals found in water, which cause build-up.
+If this is the case, allow the water to sit out overnight before watering or use filtered water.

 Your Spider Plant will do well in low humidity environments but will thrive with a bit more humidity.
 Brown leaf tips may indicate the air is too dry, so mist your Spider Plant regularly.